- Great screen

 Instead the latest Paperwhite has taken a leaf from the more expensive Kindle Voyage, so there’s now a super-sharp 300ppi (pixels per inch) display to match its brother.
 Even though the screen has a higher resolution the Paperwhite manages to stick to the £109.99 price point, making it a very tantalising prospect indeed.

 Amazon Kindle Paperwhite – Screen

 I’ve already mentioned it so let’s start with the Paperwhite’s best feature – the screen.
 At 300ppi, it’s a significant step up from the previous Paperwhite and its 212ppi screen.
-It’s still monochrome of course, so if you’ve come here looking for something that’ll handle all sorts of media you’d be better off looking at Tesco’s Hudl 2 or one of Amazon’s own Fire tablets.
+It’s still monochrome of course, so if you’ve come here looking for something that’ll handle all sorts of media you’d be better looking at one of Amazon’s own Fire tablets.

 The Kindle Paperwhite is all about reading, so having a great display that’s easy on the eyes is the most important part of the package.
 Just like the previous model, the screen is still 6-inches and it’s still backlit so you can happily read in the dark and without the eye strain.